de

 Chassis stiffening.

-My idea has been to reinforce the chassis
+My idea has been to reinforce the chassis in a

-others.
-These areas are "profiled" by the same
+areas are "profiled" by the same 0,036" sheet metal.

-0,036" sheet metal.
-Often with a diagonal middle wall,
+Often with a diagonal middle wall, in a three wall "tube"

-supporting profile made from 0,036" steel strong, one
+like profile.
+To make a supporting profile made from 0,036"

-welded in place.
+when welded in place.
 Something which takes an experienced chassis

 tecnichan to do .
 The Gt-5 skirt. (rocker panel) was originally

 made in fibreglass, thus only creating a good looks.
-I made
+I made them

-for driver protection.
-However, I have been driving this
+However, I have been driving this car for 16 years with racing

-Hemi.
-And , to date , without any type of flex related problems.
+rubber.
+And 8 years with the Hemi.
+And , to date , without any

 Chassis frame structure.

-This is a wooden chassis model of
+This is a wooden chassis model of the Pantera

-the Pantera "frame" structure.
-I made this
+"frame" structure.
+I made this to sort out what

-to sort out what happens to the chassis under stress.
+happens to the chassis under stress.
+The model is then dressed

-simulating the outer body panels.
-The model is twisted,
+up with an outer shell, simulating the outer body panels.

-and stressed in all kinds of ways.
-As a structure
+The model is twisted, and stressed in all kinds of ways.

-it does some good.
+where it does some good.
 There are two areas of concern,

 1. The rear section, 2.
 The coupe.
-Needless to say,
+Needless to say, the

 I have been driving th Pantera with different